ozgurkan/-find-dot-plot-/README.md

 # -find-dot-plot-

-Write a Perl program to find dot plot for given two amino acid sequences.  • Ideally, your program should be able to control noise level in the dot plot. • Sequences can be read from a file.
+Write a Perl program to find dot plot for given two amino acid sequences.